DerekBabb/CyberSecurity/Modern_Cryptography/Steganography.md

 - The icon should be 16 x 16.
 - Use 24-bits of color data per pixel.

+Create a protocol for your Steganography.

+1. How are the bits modified on the image.

+1. How are the letters embedded in the image?

+1. How do I know when the message is done?
+Is there a "End of Message" or message length included?

+1. In a 16 x 16 image, what is the maximum message length?

+1. Write your protocol in plain language... how do you deal with the width/height data at the front of your favicon?
+How many pixels does it take for one letter?

+1. Hide a message in your favicon, post the binary in this file.

 Once the image is created, use the least significant bit of each red, green, and blue channel to hide a message.
 - https://www.rapidtables.com/convert/number/ascii-to-binary.html
 The data from your message should be spread across all of the RGB pixels in your Favicon.

 ### Activity:
 Use several available Steganography tools and compare: